2025 Medicaid Modernization in New York State: Medicaid Eligibility and Client Management System (MECM)

 Below is a big picture timeline of a few of the major changes taking place.

-MECM is taking a phase-in approach, in which online applications for non-MAGI Medicaid are permitted in limited cases starting on September 1, 2025.
+MECM is taking a phase-in approach, in which certain non-MAGI Medicaid cases are permitted on MECM starting on September 1, 2025.
 Some refer to these initial types of cases as “Wave 1” of MECM.
 Additional types of cases will be permitted in MECM over time.

-Because non-MAGI Medicaid is so complex, the first phase of MECM will only allow online applications for the simplest cases, also known as cases in “Wave 1."
+Because non-MAGI Medicaid is so complex, the first phase of MECM will only handle Medicaid and MSP for the simplest cases, also known as cases in “Wave 1."

-The “Wave 1” MECM group of applicants is limited to the following:
+The “Wave 1” MECM group of cases is limited to the following:

-1. Non-MAGI Medicaid applications for people age 65+, disabled or blind, who meet both of these criteria:
+1. Non-MAGI Medicaid cases for people age 65+, disabled or blind, who meet both of these criteria:

-1. Their income is under the Medicaid limit so that they have no spend-down and do not need any special budgeting strategies (such as using a Pooled Trust, spousal refusal, spousal impoverishment, etc.), and
+1. Their income is under the Medicaid limit so that they have no spend-down and no Pooled Income Trust (however, we have learned that MECM can handle cases with spousal refusal budgeting), and

 2. They are not seeking long term care.
 This means they are not seeking to enroll in a Managed Long Term Care, MAP or PACE plan, or a 1915(c) home-and community-based service waiver program.
 Nor are they applying for personal care or CDPAP, whether through Immediate Need or otherwise, and they are not seeking Medicaid to cover a nursing home, an adult home, or the Assisted Living Program.

-2. Medicare Savings Program applications for people who meet either of these criteria:
+2. Medicare Savings Program cases for people who meet either of these criteria:

 1. People who are only seeking to enroll in an MSP-only and not Medicaid.